Barbara P

 Intrinsic Case Study

-Intrinsic studies are more common in psychology.
-This type of case study can also be conducted in healthcare or social work.
-So, if you were looking for types of case study in sociology, or type of case study in social research, this is it.
+Intrinsic studies are more commonly used in psychology, healthcare, or social work.
+So, if you were looking for types of case studies in sociology, or types of case studies in social research, this is it.

-Here is a PDF example to help you learn more about different types of case studies.
+Here is an example to help you understand;

 Types of Subjects of Case Study